gemrb/gemrb.github.io/Dev-docs.md

 `saveTesting.ini`.

-Grab the latest `iesh` and optionally `ielister` (a bit more reliable parser than `ieparse.oy` from `iesh`) or any other program that can turn GAM, WMP and SAV files into text representation.
-You will need to set some environmental variables, so these programs can be found — follow the instructions in the ini file.
+Grab the latest `iesh` and optionally `ielister` (a bit more reliable parser than `ieparse.oy` from `iesh`) or any other program that can turn GAM, ARE, CRE, WMP and SAV files into text representation.
+You will need to set some environmental variables, so these programs can be found — follow the instructions in the INI file.

 Running `make test` will then also run the save game resaving test, and it will be clear from the output whether the files and programs were found.
 If all is set up